<- Madeen Blog

 2. Convert points to estimated cash value: A 3x points card is not automatically the same as 3% cash back.

-4. Watch caps and merchant coding: A high rate can drop after a cap or fail when the purchase does not code as dining.
+4. Watch caps and merchant coding: A high rate can drop after a cap or fail when the purchase does not code as Dining.
+Use the reward caps guide when a Dining card has an annual, quarterly, or billing-cycle limit.

 If you value Membership Rewards, Ultimate Rewards, or another point currency above one cent each, the math can change.
 Keep the assumption explicit instead of treating point value as guaranteed.